Ankle sprains resulting from trauma or previous injury present in many different ways.

 The best way to rehabilitate and resolve ankle injuries is to get a proper diagnosis by a professional in the field.

-Ankle sprains are the most common cause of ankle injury and pain, totaling 10-30% of all sports related musculo-skeletal injuries.
-However, are not limited to sports.
+Ankle sprains are the most common cause of ankle injury and pain, totalling 10-30% of all sports related musculo-skeletal injuries.

-Simple day to day activities, such as walking on uneven footpaths or stepping down a gutter, can cause you to lose your balance.
+Simple day to day activities, such as walking on uneven footpaths or stepping down a gutter, can also cause ankle sprains.
 If you place your foot in the wrong position a painful stretch or tear to the ankle ligaments can occur.
-This is likely if you have a history of an ankle sprains which were not correctly rehabilitated, leading to chronic ankle instability.
+This is likely if you have chronic ankle instability from previous ankle sprains.

 Majority of ankle sprains result from rolling out (inversion) injuries, where the ligaments on the outside of the ankle are injured.